Gustav Jahoda

 Gustav Jahoda, FBA, FRSE (11 October 1920 – 12 December 2016) was an Austrian-born psychologist who made a sustained contribution to the development of cross-cultural psychology and cultural psychology.

 Biography and career

 He was born in Vienna to a Jewish family.
-Leopold Jahoda, a lawyer, was his father and Olga (nee Barany) his mother.
+Leopold Jahoda, a lawyer, was his father and Olga (née Barany) his mother.
 He initially attended school in Vienna but was expelled because of his Jewish background.
 He then spent a year attending school in Paris.
 His family moved there after the Anschluss.
 In Paris, he studied civil engineering.
 With the outbreak of war, he joined the French army but when the French front collapsed he escaped to England.
 He initially worked in various engineering projects for the British Army and then was involved in some more secret work for the British government.